martinberlin/eink-calendar/README.md

 1. Will connect to [cale.es](http://cale.es) and grab a dynamic rendered BMP
 2. Will go to sleep the amount of seconds defined in Config and return to point 1

+Please read the short instructions on [configuring the Firmware over Bluetooth](https://cale.es/firmware-bluetooth) to understand how it works.

 ### Our approach to make an easy E-Ink calendar

 - A screenshot to BMP endpoint that prints a webpage with the contents you need displayed on Eink (This does for you CALE)